 A portion of the funds raised enable high school students from the Rowan-Salisbury Public School System to participate in the Broyhill Leadership Conference.
-To date, scholarships have been provided for 107 Rowan-Salisbury students.
-This educational opportunity for student leadership will prepare young people for roles as future community leaders and expose them to new ideas for improving Salisbury and Rowan County.
+To date, scholarships have been provided for 116 Rowan-Salisbury students.
+This educational opportunity for student leadership prepares young people for roles as future community leaders and exposes them to new ideas for improving Salisbury and Rowan County.
 Students from Carson High School, East Rowan High School, North Rowan High School, Salisbury High School, South Rowan High School, and West Rowan High School are eligible for this scholarship.

 Since 2012 Bloom has supported an area non-profit organization.
-Bloom's 2018 non-profit partner was Apseed Early Childhood Education, a program which provides free access to early childhood enrichment technology to at-risk parents, guardians, and children ages four and under in Salisbury, NC.
+In 2019 Bloom was honored to partner with the Community Care Clinic of Rowan County, a provider with a mission of caring for qualified uninsured and under-served adults in Rowan County through medical care, dental care, and prescription medications.
 Other past recipients of Bloom funds include the Community Care Clinic of Rowan County, Apseed Early Childhood Education, Prevent Child Abuse Rowan, Footprints in the Community, Food for Thought, and Rowan Vocational Opportunities.

 Funds also go toward Salisbury Academy’s active community service program which provides student-driven service projects to organizations including Abundant Living, Food for Thought, Footprints In The Community, Communities in Schools, Rowan Helping Ministries, Rowan Vocational Opportunities, The Arc of Rowan, and Trinity Oaks.